JuliaOpt/juliaopt.github.io/meetings/santiago2019/index.md

 An introductory tutorial will be held in Valparaíso for those unable to attend Tuesday's introductory tutorial in Santiago.
 The tutorial will be held at the [Escuela de Ingeniería Informática](http://www.inf.ucv.cl) of [Pontificia Universidad Católica de Valparaíso](https://www.pucv.cl) ([Av Brasil 2241, Valparaiso, Chile](https://goo.gl/maps/VPHBJsP1qr62)) on Friday, March 15th at 14:00.
-This tutorial will be held in Spanish.
+This tutorial will be held in English and Spanish.